-Dudley CVS has been asked to lead on co-ordinating the community response to COVID-19 in Dudley borough, working with existing voluntary and community groups and the volunteer centre and connecting people that need support to assets in their local community.
+Dudley CVS led on co-ordinating the community response to COVID-19 in Dudley borough, working with existing voluntary and community groups and the volunteer centre and connecting people that need support to assets in their local community.

-We will be working in partnership with DMBC Public Health, Dudley Council, West Midlands Police (Dudley borough), the Fire Service and the NHS.
+We worked in partnership with DMBC Public Health, Dudley Council, West Midlands Police (Dudley borough), the Fire Service and the NHS.

 Dudley CVS is the registered body for the voluntary, community and faith sector support across Dudley borough.
 Dudley CVS is a registered charity (no. 517766) and has been running for over 40 years.

-- Co-ordinate community action – The Dudley borough is well blessed with active voluntary, community and faith based organisations and volunteers that will be developing plans to support vulnerable people in localities.
-There is an additional groundswell of local people wanting to play a role in supporting COVID-19 efforts.
-Dudley CVS will harness this support in a safe and effective manner ensuring efforts are well co-ordinated and duplication is minimised.
+- Co-ordinated community action – The Dudley borough is well blessed with active voluntary, community and faith-based organisations and volunteers that developed plans to support vulnerable people in localities.
+There was an additional groundswell of local people wanting to play a role in supporting COVID-19 efforts.
+Dudley CVS harnessed this support in a safe and effective manner ensuring efforts were well co-ordinated and duplication was minimised.

-- Establish six new virtual COVID-19 Support Networks, one in each of the following localities.
+- Established six new virtual COVID-19 Support Networks, one in each of the following localities.
 Sedgley, Coseley and Gornal, Dudley and Netherton, Kingswinford and Amblecote, Brierley Hill, Stourbridge, Wollescote and Lye and Halesowen and Quarry Bank.
-Working in partnership with colleagues from Dudley MBC, the Police, voluntary sector organisations and groups, Fire Service, NHS and other colleagues.
-These will explore options for mobilising sector support for vulnerable and excluded groups.
+Working in partnership with colleagues from Dudley MBC, the Police, voluntary sector organisations and groups, Fire Service, NHS and other colleagues to mobilise sector support for vulnerable and excluded groups.

-- Provide information and key messages to local voluntary, community and faith based organisations about COVID-19 and understand what assistance they need to continue to provide support particularly to vulnerable groups.
+- Provided information and key messages to local voluntary, community and faith based organisations about COVID-19 to understand what assistance they needed to continue to provide support particularly to vulnerable groups.

-- Engage with the sector to support business continuity.
+- Engaged with the sector to support business continuity.

-- Explore with the sector, how it can provide new support to vulnerable adults that need to self-isolate or who are stressed and anxious about COVID-19
+- Explored with the sector, how it can provide new support to vulnerable adults that needed to self-isolate or who were stressed and anxious about COVID-19

-- Work with the voluntary and community sector to explore opportunities for the provision of child care for school aged children whose parents provide essential public services
+- Worked with the voluntary and community sector to explore opportunities for the provision of child care for school-aged children whose parents provide essential public services